 Complex of Indecisiveness

-The complex shows the following syndromes:
+The complex has the following features:

 The apparent disorientation in life;